machinegun221b/rice-binary-classification/README.md

    1. Individually &
    2. Comparing AUC & ROC of both models

-Training & Calculating metrics for Binary Classifier at different thresholds.

 ## Dataset

 The Cinar & Koklu 2019 Osmancik and Cammeo Rice Dataset.